timothycrosley/pdocs/README.md

 I created `pdocs` to help power [portray](https://timothycrosley.github.io/portray/) while staying true to the original vision of `pdoc` and maintain
 MIT license compatibility.
 In the end I created it to help power better documentation websites for Python projects.

-Thanks and I hope you too find `pdocs` useful!
+I hope you too find `pdocs` useful!

 ~Timothy Crosley